schollz/twittermatic/README.md

     followback()          -   Follow back in bulk
-    collectTweets(handle) -   Collects tweets for the given handle liveSearch(term)      -   Loads all the tweets that match search term processFeed()         -   After using liveSearch(term) you can use this to process the tweets in feed makefriends()         -   Follow/Favorite/Reply/Retweet in bulk using search terms (does liveSearch + processFeed) tweet(text)           -   Tweets the given text
+    collectTweets(handle) -   Collects tweets for the given handle liveSearch(term)      -   Loads all the tweets that match search term loadEntireFeed()      -   After doing a search, this can be used to load the entire feed processFeed()         -   After using liveSearch(term) you can use this to process the tweets in feed makefriends()         -   Follow/Favorite/Reply/Retweet in bulk using search terms (does liveSearch + loadEntireFeed + processFeed)
+    tweet(text)           -   Tweets the given text
-    generateTweet(subreddt) - Generates a tweet from something "hot" in that subreddit logout()              -   Signs out and closes down driver
+    generateTweet()       -   Generates a tweet from the corpus logout()              -   Signs out and closes down driver
 ```